-Once again, the correct, literal translation of the Greek destroys the "traditional" doctrinal of eternal punishment and darkness.
+Once again, the correct, literal translation of the Greek destroys the "traditional" doctrine of eternal punishment and darkness.

-I have written about this mischievous translation (eonian=eternal) on several occasions; even so, I am considering writing another response concentrating on these wrongly translated texts and exposing how they have been used to induce the fear of eternal torment by a loving God for all those who have not been given the faith to become members of the Body of Christ during their lifetime on this planet.
+I have written about this, and similar, mischievous translations (eonian=eternal) on several occasions; about how they have been used to induce the fear of eternal torment by a loving God for all those who have not been given the faith to become members of the Body of Christ during their lifetime on this planet.

-Clearly the correctly translated punishment and darkness verses do not over-ride God's promise of restoring all things and bringing unity and harmony to the universe as the Bible records, but instead show that any loss or correction will be limited to the ages, to the realm of time.
+Clearly, the correctly translated punishment and darkness verses do not over-ride God's promise of restoring all things and bringing unity and harmony to the universe as the Bible records, but instead show that any loss or correction will be limited to the ages, to the realm of time.